 This is first shown by the hexagonal patterns present within the xy plots of centre positions (Fig. 2).
 The regular arrangement of points near the border of the sample indicate crystalline structures in these areas, while the lack of such arrangements near the centre of the sample suggest that this region is disordered.
 The exact nature of this crystallisation is determined by BOOP analysis.
 This clearly shows that the crystalline regions are composed of fcc and hcp regions.
-The initial preference for fcc over hcp is in keeping with theoretical discourse about mechanical stability [8]; this preference becomes stronger over the seven days, as indicated by the increased prevalence of the BOOP signature of fcc over that of hcp.
+The initial preference for fcc over hcp is in keeping with theoretical discourse about mechanical stability; this preference becomes stronger over the seven days, as indicated by the increased prevalence of the BOOP signature of fcc over that of hcp.

 It must be noted, however, that the BOOP signatures of fcc and hcp ordering within our sample are shifted slightly with respect to the values associated with their ideal values.
 We suspected that this shift was due to the finite compressibility of our bubbles.
-To investigate the validity of this assumption, we calculated the BOOP signature associated with a deformed fcc structure: namely, the BOOP of an fcc lattice in which the lattice spacing in the $\langle 1\,0\,0 \rangle$ direction has been successively reduced.
-We found that, as the compression of the sample increased, the corresponding BOOP values spread in a similar way to those found in experiment. xy plots of the regions of fcc and hcp ordering show no clear preference for fcc ordering in any area with respect to another.
+To investigate the validity of this assumption, we calculated the BOOP signature associated with a deformed fcc structure: namely, the BOOP of an fcc lattice in which the lattice spacing in the $\langle 100 \rangle$ direction has been successively reduced.
+We found that, as the compression of the sample increased, the corresponding BOOP values spread in a similar way to those found in experiment xy plots of the regions of fcc and hcp ordering show no clear spatial preference for finding either fcc or hcp.

 The coordination number of the sample shows that ordering occurs as the distribution of n narrows.
-The probability of bubbles having 13 neighbours or more is in keeping with previous experiments on deformable spheres with packing fractions above 0.74 [29].
+The probability of bubbles having 13 neighbours or more is in keeping with previous experiments on deformable spheres with packing fractions above $0.74.^{29}$